mainmatter/mainmatter.com/blog/_posts/2019-03-16-spas-pwas-and-ssr.md

 websites are often seen as orthogonal approaches to building web apps where only one is best suited for a particular project and one has to decide which approach to go with.
-In this post we'll explore why that doesn't have to be the case but all 3 approaches can actually be combined in order to achieve the best result.
+In this post we'll explore why that doesn't have to be the case, since all 3 approaches can actually be combined in order to achieve the best result.

 <!--break-->

 ## Desktop-grade apps

-Modern websites are in many cases not really websites anymore but in fact full blown apps with desktop-grade feature sets and user experiences.
+Modern websites are in many cases not really websites anymore, but in fact full blown apps with desktop-grade feature sets and user experiences.
 While the much-loved [Spacejam Website](https://www.spacejam.com/archive/spacejam/movie/jam.htm) was a pretty standard page in terms of interactivity and design only about 2